mort65/jdate-ahk/README.md

 # jdate-ahk
-Shows current date in jalali calendar by hovering on the tray icon.
+Shows current date in Jalali/Gregorian calendar by hovering on the tray icon.